sstallion/vimwiki-cli/README.md

 ### Git Integration

-For wikis managed with git, a pre-commit hook script is available that executes non-interactive commands to rebuild tag metadata and generate links before commit.
+For wikis managed with Git, a pre-commit hook script is available that executes non-interactive commands to rebuild tag metadata and generate links before commit.